When To Hire A Dog Bite Lawyer

 However, it is often difficult to get a dog owner to admit that he or she is responsible for a dog attack.
 Moreover, it can be even more difficult to get dog owners to accept that they are liable for the damages caused by their dogs.

 In some cases, the victim of a dog bite may have provoked the attack.
 In other cases, the owner was completely responsible.
 Sometimes, freak accidents occur.
 There are many different situations and scenarios.
-This is why proving responsibility and liability can be a long and difficult process.
+This is one of the reasons why proving responsibility and liability can be a long and difficult process.

 Seeking A Dog Bite Personal Injury Attorney